Selected Projects

 Co-created for impact.

-Preventing Homelessness Among Young Mothers
+Participatory Research on Homelessness Prevention Among Young Mothers

 Christine Stich, Laurence Roy, & Cécile Arbaud